existentialmutt/gonads/README.md

 # gonads
-A CSP implementation for Haskell
+A Go-style CSP channel implementation for Haskell Monads.

+Get it?